Menu

 Hollywood and Vine [touch]

 The banality of such fluff names is illustrated by the Street Name Generator.
-Click the button and get a bucolic name.
-Or simply take one word from each of the three columns given there and you get a street designation as distinctive as a cud chewing cow in a grazing herd.
+Click the "Sweet Street Name" button and get a bucolic name.
+You want a sour name, go with the "Sour Street Name" button.
+Or try the "Silly Street Name" button.
+Or simply take one word from each of the three columns given below and you get a street designation as distinctive as a cud chewing cow in a grazing herd.
 Of course, we could add many more pleasant sounding words to the table, enough so that the road network of the entire country could be relabeled.

 Off the wall names may sound silly, but they are generally more easily remembered than a triplet of fluff names.
 Try it.
 Use any random object you think of as the basis for a name.
 How about Cotton Ball Way?
 Such a creative naming scheme can produce quaint and picturesque labels, like Lag Bolt Lane, Butter Dish Drive, Shoe Lace Run or Nails Clipper Crest.